MAKING STUFF returns to PBS

-The fascinating four-hour series returns to PBS for four nights beginning October 16, 2013, to take viewers on another thrilling tour of the materials world.
-MAKING MORE STUFF presents dramatic stories detailing the field of materials science, how it has changed history and how it is shaping our future.
+The fascinating four-hour series returned to PBS for four nights beginning October 16, 2013, to take viewers on another thrilling tour of the materials world.
+MAKING MORE STUFF presents dramatic stories detailing the field of technology, how it has changed history and how it is shaping our future.
 Each one-hour episode—Colder, Faster, Wilder and Safer—gives viewers a behind-the-scenes look at scientific innovations happening every day.
 After viewing, explore the MAKING MORE STUFF Quiz to see how much you've learned.

 MAKING STUFF is hosted by respected journalist, New York Times technology columnist and Emmy Award-winning CBS News correspondent David Pogue.
 For more information, visit www.pbs.org/nova/makingstuff.
 Check local listings for programming times.